Find your

 Subscribe to our email newsletter and find out the latest news, updates and offers first!

 Immerse yourself in Welsh textile traditions on this knitting and crochet retreat that celebrates the craft, culture, and countryside of Wales.
-Over the course of your stay, explore the story of wool from fleece to fabric through visits to some of the country's most iconic wool and textile destinations.
+Over the course of your stay, explore the story of wool from fleece to fabric through guided to some of the country's most iconic wool and textile destinations.
 At the National Wool Museum, we'll step back in time to discover how wool shaped the economy and daily life of rural Wales.
-Then, be inspired by the artistry of quilts at the Jen Jones Welsh Quilt Centre, a tribute to Welsh needlework in the charming town of Lampeter.
+Then, be amazed at the variety of blankets and quilts at Jen Jones’ 18th century cottage in the heart of the Teifi Valley.
 A behind-the-scenes visit to the British Wool Grading Depot in Brecon, will show us how raw fleece is assessed and prepared for market.
-Finally, experience small-scale farming at Aberhyddnant Organic Farm, where traditional sheep farming meets modern organic principles.
-Combine this with three full day workshops with Anna Nikipirowicz and this holiday promises a perfect blend of inspiration, education, and relaxation, set amid the breathtaking Welsh landscape.
+Finally, experience the small-scale farming at Aberhyddnant Organic Farm, where traditional sheep farming meets modern organic principles.
+Combine this with three full day workshops with your expert and this holiday promises a perfect blend of inspiration, education, and relaxation, set amid the breathtaking Welsh landscape.

 Please choose your preferred 7 day itinerary

-Meet with Anna, your Retreat Manager and fellow guests for dinner this evening.
+Meet your expert, your Retreat Manager and fellow guests for dinner this evening.

-Today you will enjoy a full-day knitting or crochet workshop with Anna.
-Lunch is included, and refreshments will be served morning and afternoon.
+Full day knitting workshop with your expert.
+Lunch is included today, and refreshments will be served morning and afternoon.

-We have a full-day knitting or crochet workshop today with Anna.
-Lunch is included, and refreshments will be served morning and afternoon
+Full day knitting workshop with your expert.
+Lunch is included today, and refreshments will be served morning and afternoon.

 We start today with a visit to the British Wool Grading Depot in Brecon, the perfect opportunity to see that earlier stage processing and learn about wool.
 Here, British Wool demonstrate the unique characteristics of British sheep breeds and offer a walk around their grading depot.